WooHoo! You're One of Us!

 Do you want to feel better, work better, and live better?
 Do you want deeper and more fulfilling relationships, and to be more productive and effective at work?

 If so, it all starts with what we call the MAPS Lifestyle and being a part of the MAPS Community.

-MAPS stands for Mindfulness, Activation, Purpose, and Surrender and we believe that they represent the four foundational elements that will help you find and sustain balance in your life — and which, through that balance, will help you live that life in the most fulfilling and productive way possible.
+MAPS is an acronym that stands for Mindfulness, Activation, Purpose, and Surrender.
+Together, they represent the four tenets of the MAPS Lifestyle that will help you find and sustain balance in your life — and which, through that balance, will help you live that life in the most fulfilling and productive way possible..

-We believe that finding and sustaining this balance is the essential enabler of our ability as humans to be innovative and creative at work, to have deep and fulfilling personal relationships, and in our ability to live a life that we find meaningful.
+Finding and sustaining balance is the essential enabler of our ability as humans to be innovative and creative at work, to have deep and fulfilling personal relationships, and in our ability to live a life that we find meaningful.

-MAPS is a research-based, integrated daily practice that combines thought exercises, movement, breath-work, and reflective engagement exercises — all aligned to one or more of the MAPS elements — building a practical foundation for your emotional, physical, and spiritual well-being and growth.
+MAPS is a research-based, integrated daily practice — a lifestyle — that combines thought exercises, movement, breath-work, and reflective engagement exercises — all aligned to one or more of the MAPS elements — building a practical foundation for your emotional, physical, and spiritual well-being and growth.

-But if you’re willing to do the hard work of looking deep within yourself, to be open to new ideas and perspectives, and to diligently engage with and build a personal practice of mindfulness, activation, purpose, and surrender, you will begin to chart the course that will make all the difference.
+If you’re willing to do the hard work of looking deep within yourself, of being open to new ideas and perspectives, and of diligently engaging with and building a personal practice of mindfulness, activation, purpose, and surrender, you will begin to chart the course that will make all the difference.